-A Mellotron is an older polyphonic sampling keyboard that was developed as a further improvement on the Chamberlin, an electro-mechanical keyboard invented by Harry Chamberlin in the 1940s.
+A Mellotron is an older polyphonic sampling keyboard developed as a further improvement on the Chamberlin, an electro-mechanical keyboard invented by Harry Chamberlin in the 1940s.

-They typically consist of 35 notes.
-On pressing a key, a magnetic strip is pushed against a capstan which then pulls it across a playhead.
-The strip usually lasts for 8 seconds and the tape rewinds when the key is released.
+Mellotrons typically consist of 35 notes.
+When pressing a key, a magnetic strip is pushed against a capstan, pulling it across a playhead.
+The strip usually lasts for 8 seconds, and the tape rewinds when the key is released.

-The unique sound of a Mellotron comes from the slight imperfections in the pitch of acoustic instruments, the playback defects of an analog system, and the variations in recording over a lo-fidelity system.
+The unique sound of a Mellotron comes from the slight imperfections in the pitch of acoustic instruments, the playback defects of an analog system, and the variations in recording over a low-fidelity system.

 - History And Creation Of The Mellotron